Central Wyoming Counseling Center Philosophy

 ABOUT CENTRAL WYOMING COUNSELING CENTER

-CWCC also provides Comprehensive Crisis Stabilization Services (CCSS) for those experiencing an immediate suicidal, psychiatric, or addiction emergency.
+CWCC also runs a non-medical, Social Detoxification Unit (SDU) and Comprehensive Crisis Stabilization Services (CCSS) for individuals experiencing a suicidal, psychiatric, or addiction emergency.

 TREATMENT & ASSESSMENT